generic-group-analyzer/gga/README.md

 For Sage[^Sage], you should be able to start 'sage -python'.
 For Pari/GP [^Pari], you need to be able to compile and link C code with libpari.
-On OS X, you can install Pari/GP with homebrew and on Ubuntu, the package is named pari-gp.
+On OS X, you can install Pari/GP with homebrew and on Ubuntu, the package is named libpari-dev.
 We use a Z3 wrapper written in Python.
 This requires the Z3 Python bindings [^Z3Py] to work.
 You can test the interaction of our tool with Sage and Z3 by running './scripts/ggt_Sage.py test' and './scripts/ggt_z3.py test'.